samuelrhurst/samuelrhurst.github.io/content/posts/2015/20251026_git_and_github_setup_basics.md

 Successfully installed
 ```

-You should also take the opportunity to override the GNUPGHOME location (where the GPG keys will live) to be more 'linux-like', otherwise it will use a default location of %APPDATA%\gnupg, which will ultimately cause configuration headaches trying to get GPG to integrate nicely with git.
+You should also take the opportunity to override the GNUPGHOME location (where the GPG keys will live) to be more 'linux-like', otherwise it will use a default location of %APPDATA%\gnupg.

 ```powershell
 PS C:\Users\sam> setx GNUPGHOME "$HOME\.gnupg"